 - The team members' credentials are clearly described.

-- The PI, team, or partner(s) have appropriate experience to do the BI.
+- The PI, team, or partner(s) have appropriate experience to do the Broader Impact activities.

 - PI provides results of relevant prior NSF support

 - PI provides experience of relevant prior success.